DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <li>the possibility to include double values in the secret code to add another layer of complexity to the game;</li>
 <li>setting a timer for the user code input to increase the difficulty of the game even more.</li>
 </ul>

+<h2 style="color: darkorange">Data Model</h2>
+<p>The Code Breakers game operates with a structured data model centered around user inputs, game logic, and leaderboard management.
+The app dynamically generates a secret code and processes user guesses through validation and feedback mechanisms.
+Player attempts are stored in lists, ensuring efficient comparison with the correct sequence.
+The game maintains a leaderboard by retrieving usernames and scores from Google Sheets, where data is sorted and displayed appropriately.
+This model ensures a seamless flow of interaction, allowing for a competitive and engaging experience.</p>

 <h2 style="color: darkorange">Testing</h2>
 <p>Please refer to <a href="TESTING.md">TESTING.md</a></p>